Skip to main content

 # find the corners (the rotation puts us into global space, needed by _wave)

-# project the points onto the wave
+# Also project center on the wave

 center.y = _wave(center)

-var normal_f = (front_l - center).cross(front_r - center).normalized();
+var normal_f = (local_corners[1] - center).cross(local_corners[0] - center).normalized()

-var normal_b = (back_r - center).cross(back_l - center).normalized();
+var normal_b = (local_corners[3] - center).cross(local_corners[2] - center).normalized()

-# undo the global space transformation
+# Average the normals, then undo the global space rotation

 From left to right are examples using the back normal, the averaged normals and the front normal on top of a sharp peak.